HannahChen19/ZDO_Cuda/README.md

 ## Future recommendation
 * Execute both Cuda and C program on local machine
-* Test more vertix sizes for more accurate data
+* Test more vertex sizes for more accurate data

 ## References
 Elmasry, A., & Shokry, A. (2018).
 A new algorithm for the shortest-path problem.